tstepien/strain-mapping/README.md

 ## Other Image Analysis

+### Crop or Extend

+The relevant ImageJ code for cropping or extending the image/segmentation files (so that they are smaller to reduce computational cost but also to limit the numerical boundary effects on the strain mapping) is located in the [crop_extend](crop_extend/) folder:

++ [croppingOrExtending_amount_and_newfiles.ijm](crop_extend/croppingOrExtending_amount_and_newfiles.ijm): run this program in ImageJ to crop or extend the image and segmentation to reduce computational costs and limit numerical boundary effects

 ### Area Extraction

 The relevant ImageJ code for calculating the area of segmented images is located in the [area_extraction](area_extraction/) folder: